taowenwei/mongodb-grafana-plugin/README.md

 ### query schema

-after the frontend collects a query, it sends data of the following schema to its backend
+after the frontend UI collects a query, it transforms and sends data of the following schema to its backend. an example query payload to the backend can be found at [code](./sample/timeserie-query.json)

 ```javascript
   {
     collection: "collection name",